Juro0/jspam/README.md

-# Discord Spam Bot
+# jspam
-A spammer bot for discord, you need a token from the discord developer portal and admin permissions to make it work
+Spam a message on a form or a text input (like whatsapp's chat)

 # Required
 **Python**